Adroiti/docs-for-code-review-tools/Pylint-inconsistent-mro.md

-Pattern: Inconsistent mro
+Pattern: Inconsistent `mro`

 Issue: -

 ## Description

-Used when a class has an inconsistent method resolutin order.
+Used when a class has an inconsistent method resolution order.